Background pattern

 chlorhexidine digluconate

-Read this label carefully before starting to use this medicine, as it contains important information for you
+Read the entire prospectus carefully before starting to use this medication, as it contains important information for you

-Follow exactly the administration instructions for the medicine contained in this label or those indicated by your doctor or nurse.
+Follow the administration instructions for the medication contained in this prospectus or as indicated by your doctor or nurse exactly.

 • If you need advice or more information, consult your doctor or nurse.